Jcct100/static-content-test/README.md

 18)The last test I found it quite hard to write but I managed to pass the test  after some trial and error.

-19)All three tests passes when I do yarn test in the terminal
+19)All three tests passes when I do yarn test in the terminal.